-In the Lower Current River area, alternative B does not include biking on the portion of trail south of the Current River.
-It would remain a hiking only trail.
-However, biking would be allowed on a newly designated trail along Old Tram Road.
+In the Lower Current River area, biking would be allowed on a newly designated trail along Old Tram Road and on trails in the vicinity of the Partney House.

 In the Jacks Fork area, there would also be new hiking opportunities in the Jam Up Cave area that will provide visitors an opportunity to explore around the cave on foot, see rare plants remaining from the ice ages, and connect to the karst-based hydrogeological system.
 Visitors would still not be able to enter the cave itself, as it would remain closed to protect bats.